 What We're Working On

-One of oldest water tanks in the District’s system, the MacDorsa Tank was installed in 1964 and needs a complete recoating inside and out, as well as a refurbished roof.
-The work, which is part of the District’s Capital Projects list, is underway.
-To date, the contractor has replaced the roof, shrink-wrapped the tank, completed welding repairs on the gutter system and replaced the steel downspouts.
-The interior wall and floor coating is being removed through bead blasting.
-The exterior coating also will be removed, and then new coating will be applied inside and out.
+One of oldest water tanks in the District’s system, the MacDorsa Tank was installed in 1964 and needed a complete recoating inside and out, as well as a refurbished roof.
+The work, which is part of the District’s Capital Projects list, was completed in February 2017.
+The contractor has replaced the roof, shrink-wrapped the tank, completed welding repairs on the gutter system, replaced the steel downspouts, and applied a new layer of coating to the interior and exterior of the tank.

 Recycled Water Fill Station

-The Recycled Water Fill Station is closed for the season.
-The station, located across the street from the Scotts Valley Senior Center on Kings Village Road is anticipated to open again May 2017.
-At the station all district customers, not just city residents, are eligible to receive up to 250 gallons of recycled water for landscape irrigation free each day that the facility is open.
-Click here to keep informed about expanding hours.
-Anyone interested in volunteering at the station may contact email@example.com.
+The recycled water fill station is closed for the season.
+The station is located across the street from the Scotts Valley Senior Center on Kings Village Road.
+At the station, all district customers, not just city residents, are eligible to receive up to 250 gallons of recycled water for landscape irrigation free each day that the facility is open.
+The District is evaluating the need to reopen the Recycled Water Fill Station for the summer of 2018.
+Please check back for additional information.

 Groundwater Recharge System at Scotts Valley Transit Center